lispyclouds/bblgum/README.md

 Convention:
 - The main command should be passed as a keyword or string to `:cmd`.
 Required
+- Passing opts:
-- The --opts are to be passed as `:opts`.
-Use the full forms of the opts: `--spinner` not `-s`.
-Seqs can be passed to opts taking multiple params as well
+  - The --opts are to be passed as `:opts`
+  - Use the full forms of the opts: `--spinner` not `-s`
+  - Seqs can be passed to opts taking multiple params as well
+  - Pass boolean flags like `--password` as `{:password true}`
 - All positional args to be passed as `:args`.
-Pass boolean flags like `--password` as `{:password true}`.
 - An input stream can be passed to `:in`.
 Useful for commands like [filter](https://github.com/charmbracelet/gum#filter)
 - Corece the input by passing `:as :bool` or ignore it with `:ignored`. `:bool` is useful for commands like [confirm](https://github.com/charmbracelet/gum#confirm) and `:ignored` is useful for [pager](https://github.com/charmbracelet/gum#pager) Defaults to a seq of strings
 - Override the default gum path of `gum` by passing it via `:gum-path`